tflander/phonebooth-esp-idf/docs/README.md

 You have some previous experience with integrated hardware/software development.
 You are also interested in stretching your capabilities.

+If you are new to C and test driving C, you might enjoy the [Game of Life In C](https://github.com/PillarTechnology/game-of-life-in-c) lab.

 ## Prerequisites

 * Some knowledge of C software development.